-“A dream is a wish that your heart makes” and 9 year old Sapphire Autumn Rose is following her dream and sharing her heart with the world!
+“A dream is a wish that your heart makes” and 9-year-old Sapphire Autumn Rose is following her dream and sharing her heart with the world!
 The pint-size entrepreneur recently launched her “Heart Full of Dreams” collection via her online retail store dobviousrose.com.
-The pink and rose color infused collection includes beautiful fashion necklaces, bracelets, scarfs, dream pillows, T-shirts, blankets, and charms for young girls.
+The pink and rose color-infused collection includes beautiful fashion necklaces, bracelets, scarves, dream pillows, T-shirts, blankets, and charms for young girls.

 Earlier this month she told the Guyana Chronicle..